 Should the fact that living bodies are the ultimate subject here give us pause?
 Yet this kind of verbiage makes perfect sense, once we accept the basic premise.
 Guns are tools for inflicting deadly force—what’s the point of the damn thing if it shoots marshmallows?
 It’s easy to envision a scenario where you would want a firearm; where you would feel very much a fool for not having one.
 The world is indeed a dangerous place.
 Lots of disturbed people out there, damaged people, fanatics, shitbirds, and scumbags with all the conscience of a starved rat.
 But here’s the rub: we’re much more likely to shoot our families, our lovers, ourselves than we are that marauding stranger.
 The numbers bear this out: you bring a gun into your house, the chances of you or a family member being killed by a gun are far greater than the chance you’ll use it for self-defense.

 Which could be viewed as statistical proof—as if it were needed—that human beings are flawed.
 We’re creatures of passion, impulse, mood, and pitifully fragile ego, with barely the patience to drive a mile in our cars without wanting to kill someone.
 Four hundred four thousand four hundred ninety-six dead in fourteen years, not by war, not by terrorism or at the hands of foreign enemies, but among ourselves.
 Four hundred four thousand four hundred ninety-six dead, approximately the equivalent of twenty to twenty-five army divisions, or the population of Cleveland, Ohio.
 Shall we consider this normal.
 Shall we consider it normal that women’s mortality rises dramatically when guns are around.
 Or that suicide risk goes up by a factor of something like three to five when a gun is kept in the house.
 Or that drivers with guns in their cars are more likely to drive aggressively and more prone to road rage.
-I thought about all this as I sat in Freedom Hall listening to Wayne LaPierre, the NRA’s longtime CEO, deliver a phrase so familiar to the membership that they recited it with him: The surest way to stop a bad guy with a gun is a good guy with a gun.“You bring a gun into your house, the chances of you or a family member being killed by a gun are far greater than the chance you’ll use it for self-defense.”
+I thought about all this as I sat in Freedom Hall listening to Wayne LaPierre, the NRA’s longtime CEO, deliver a phrase so familiar to the membership that they recited it with him: The surest way to stop a bad guy with a gun is a good guy with a gun.

 Good guys versus bad guys, just like the movies.
 Sometimes it really is as pure as that, pure as white hats and black hats, Clint Eastwood or John Wayne running the dirtbags out of town.
 But then there’s all the mess and confusion of the rest of life, with our soft and tender egos in the middle of it.
 Human nature being what it is, most of us contain sufficient good and bad in ourselves that we can recall a crisis in our lives and be grateful that there wasn’t a gun nearby.
 Or remember to our everlasting regret that there was.
 Just as I can imagine scenarios where I’d feel foolish and reckless for not having a gun, I can conceive of just as many where I’d be the world’s biggest fool for having one.